renderdraw/docs/relationships/scene-setup.md

 ```

 Sounds complex?
 It really isn't.
 Simply setup a Scene Settings field on your base object relationship, as we did in the steps above (In this case the Product relationship)  and setup a child relationship object for a given object.
-For this example, we'll use Assets, as pretty much
+For this example, we'll use Assets, as pretty much every Salesforce org has this object.
+For this relationship, we now have to populate
-and initialize the Scene Settings loo